lasp/xmera/src/fswAlgorithms/attGuidance/celestialTwoBodyPoint/celestialTwoBodyPoint.rst

 For example, the goal is to point the sensor towards the center of a planet while doing the best to keep the solar panel normal point at the sun.

+The module assumes that the acceleration of the spacecraft with respect to the planets is negligible.

 Message Connection Descriptions
 -------------------------------
 The following table lists all the module input and output messages.
 The module msg connection is set by the